cjneely10/BioMetaDB/README.md

     - --table_name (-t): Name to give table in database (for example, Genomic)
 - Optional flags
     - --directory_name (-d): Path to directory with files to add to the database.
-    - --data_file (-f): Path to .tsv file to use to generate DB table schema
+    - --data_file (-f): Path to .tsv file to use to generate database table schema
     - --alias (-a): Alias (short name) for table in database
     - --silent (-s): Silence standard output
 - Example